Qualitative Analysis of the Teacher and Student Roles in Pair Programming: Results

 \DpartnerA{P3}{Mhm.}

 \DpartnerBC{P1}{Now the question is, is this function only called here for stores that have the Invoice Type 2 or also for 1.
-If they have for 1, you have to reckon with zero pointers here.
-Namely exactly where you have the (!!...!!)} \DCodeTwoB{incorrect\_expl}{Push}
+If for 1, you have to reckon with zero pointers here.
+Namely exactly where you have the (!!...!!)} \DCodeThree{incorrect\_expl}{distancing\_you}{Push}